acode/KeyQL/README.md

 APIs, where JSON or HTTP Query Parameter key-value pairs can be used to encode query requests to underlying datasets.

+The motivation for KeyQL differs from that of GraphQL.
+They can, in theory, coexist within a single codebase or API implementation.
+It is not intended to be used to define an entire backend architecture and provides no opinions on the graph-based structure of output data.
+It simply provides a lightweight query language around many types of datasets loosely based on the query implementation in [Django](https://djangoproject.com)'s ORM.
+It's meant for easy quering of in-memory JSON datsets, spreadsheet data, information retrieved from APIs such as [Airtable](https://airtable.com) and more.
+In this way, it can add robust querying capability to existing imperative APIs without a massive architectural lift and shift.

+KeyQL and GraphQL are not in conflict at all, and they (in theory) can coexist.
+KeyQL provides no opinions about the graph structure of the data being queried, it only defines how to query the data based on specific parameters.

 # Quick Example

 A quick example of using KeyQL with a [FunctionScript](https://github.com/FunctionScript/FunctionScript)